Your Water Bill

 How to Read your Meter

 Reading a water meter is similar to reading the odometer and speedometer in your car, which show you how many miles and at what speed you are going.
 By reading your meter you can determine how much and at what flow rate the water is used, which can help you understand your bill, track pumping costs, determine flow rates, and discover ways to conserve water.
 To determine water use for a period of time between two meter readings, subtract the earlier reading from the later reading.
 (Example: July 31 reading minus June 30 reading = amount of water used in July.)
 Meters installed by Pajaro Valley Water Management Agency (PV Water) typically read in units of acre-feet or gallons, and sometimes have a flow rate indicator in gallons per minute.
 If your meter reads in acre-feet, pay close attention to where the decimal is.
 1 acre-foot (picture an acre of land covered by 1 foot of water) is equal to 325,851 gallons.
-Click here for examples of common types of flow meters installed on wells by PV Water and how to read them.
+For examples of common types of flow meters installed on wells by PV Water and how to read them.
 The type of flow meter on your well is determined by the size of your pipe and other site conditions.

 Click here for a list of unclaimed money.
 The disbursements are unclaimed by the listed payees and held by PV Water.
-If you have a claim against these funds, please contact the Finance Department, 36 Brennan St, Watsonville, CA 95076, phone (831) 722-9292.
+If you have a claim against these funds, please contact PV Water, 36 Brennan St, Watsonville, CA 95076, phone (831) 722-9292.
 Proper proof of claim and current identification must be provided before funds will be released.
 Funds not claimed within 45 days of being advertised become the property of PV Water.
 Click here for a claim form.
 This notice and its contents are in accordance with California Government Code Section 50050.